joelwking/csv-source-of-truth/README.md

 #### Read CSV, expose as variables to a playbook

-The module `csv_to_facts` reads a CSV file and returns as Ansible facts a list of dictionaries for each row.
+The module `library/csv_to_facts.py` reads a CSV file and returns as Ansible facts a list of dictionaries for each row.
 The column header is the key, the contents of the cell is the value.

 For example, assume there are two data centers, (DC1 and DC2) each with an APIC Clusters managing the policy of their respective domain.
 Each data center will have one or more tenants, each tenant may have one or more VRFs, Bridge Domains, and so on.
 The tabular data, therefore, will have redundant information at the root of the tree.